 Suffering Makes Us Aware of God

 You are suffering, and suffering brings God into view.
 That’s the way it always happens.
 The soldier who escapes from a treacherous battle will instinctively thank God.
 The stockbroker who just lost a fortune might instinctively curse him.
 When hardships come, we either cry out to God for help, shake our fist at him, or do both.
 There is actually a picture of this in the Bible: throughout history God has taken his people out into the wilderness, and you are certainly in the wilderness.

 The journey in the wilderness is intended, in part, to reveal what is in our hearts, and to teach us to trust God in both good times and hard times.
 Why does he do this?
 To show us those things that are most important.
 Don’t forget that God takes his children into the wilderness.
 He even led his only Son into the wilderness.
 We shouldn’t be surprised if he takes us there as well.

 - You have no hope, even though Scripture, God’s words to you, offers hope on almost every page.
-Here’s just one example, “Yet this I call to mind and therefore I have hope: Because of the Lord’s great love we are not consumed, for his compassions never fail.
-They are new every morning; great is your faithfulness” (Lamentations 3:21–23).
+Here’s just one example: “Yet this I call to mind and therefore I have hope: Because of the Lord’s great love we are not consumed, for his compassions never fail.
+They are new every morning; great is your faithfulness” (Lam 3:21–23).

 - You think life is meaningless, even though you are a servant of the King and every small step of obedience resonates throughout eternity.
-This is God’s purpose for you today, “For in Christ Jesus neither circumcision nor uncircumcision has any value.
-The only thing that counts is faith expressing itself through love” (Galatians 5:6).
+This is God’s purpose for you today: “For in Christ Jesus neither circumcision nor uncircumcision has any value.
+The only thing that counts is faith expressing itself through love” (Gal 5:6).